Marceillo/shark-run/README.md

 - I used some of the colors provided by Colorama (RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN, WHITE)
 - For this game, I chose CYAN as it is the closer color to the ocean for the start of the game.
 - Other colors were YELLOW and RED to signify to the user the shark is getting closer with each incorrect answer.
-- GREEN was used for these instructions and when you win the game.
+- GREEN was used for the instructions and when you win the game.

 ## How to play